Perspective | Yes, your unemployment benefit is taxable income. But it shouldn’t be.

 Nobody is getting rich off collecting unemployment.

-“I’d rather be working,” said Meyer, 29.
+“I’d rather be working,” Meyer, 29, said in an interview.
 “Getting on unemployment is already such a circus.
 It’s still work to be unemployed.
 You still have to apply for jobs.
 You have to notate that.
 You have to file every week.
 I can’t imagine anyone willingly being on unemployment for an extended period of time.
 Not working has just been the most awful experience of my life.”